Microsoft Entra ID - SCIM

 Ongoing Management

-- Monitor provisioning logs weekly for errors
+Section titled “Ongoing Management”- Monitor provisioning logs weekly for errors

 - Review inactive users monthly

-- Update SCIM token annually (before expiration)
+- Regenerate SCIM token annually in Wintro Settings > Organization (before expiration)

 - Audit user assignments quarterly